 The ICANotes team recognizes the additional burden this will place on mental health practices, and we are prepared to help ease this burden by providing simple and quick workflows within our EHR.
-Join us for this webinar on 01/31/22 where we will show you how ICANotes can take the surprise out of the "No Surprise Act".
+Check out this instant webinar where we will show you how ICANotes can take the surprise out of the "No Surprise Act".

 Clinicians are all too familiar with the HIPAA notification that has to be provided to patients prior to service.
 The Good Faith Estimate should also be provided in the same manner.
 The information should be personalized, such as the patient identifiers, clinician identifiers, and billing rates.
 A customer should receive a new list every year, especially if you have had rate changes.